wpmetabox/docs/_docs/extensions/meta-box-builder.md

 The list of field group settings are listed and explained [here](https://docs.metabox.io/creating-meta-boxes/).
 The Meta Box Builder plugin simply converts them into UI to make it easy for you to select/change them.

-{% include alert.html content="Note that, field groups also accepts custom attributes, just like fields.
+{% include alert.html content="Note that, field groups also accept custom attributes, just like fields.
 It uses the same dot notation or JSON notation to define custom attributes.
 For more information, please see **Custom Attributes** section below." %}

 ## Customizing field settings